20kilograma/blog/php-sec.md

 That was the classic example.
 Of course, all relevant and sensitive actions should be secured against CSRF, like: changing email addresses, adding stuff to carts, deleting accounts, etc. CSRF on some of the actions can be really critical, like, for example, changing an email address, which leads to direct <a href="https://www.cloudflare.com/learning/access-management/account-takeover/" target="_blank">account takeover</a> via the "Forget Password" function.
 <br><br>
 This issue is not something hard to fix, it's actually quite simple.
+Use the Anti-CSRF tokens and if you don't have a problem with restricting the cookies from Cross-Site requests, then you could also enforce the <a href="https://owasp.org/www-community/SameSite" target="_blank">SameSite</a> attribute to cookies.
+What's essential to use the Anti-CSRF tokens but also to do proper checks for them, which many developers, from what I have seen, miss out on.
+These are the questions you should ask yourself, and later check the code: <br>

+- Is the Anti-CSRF there in the request?
+- Is it the right Anti-CSRF token of that user?
+- Is the Anti-CSRF token somehow spoofable?